aa29zzjj/jerryh-online-portfolio/final-project-part-three.md

 # Changes made since Part II

+After the interview for Part II, I received the feed back from my teammates.
+The table shows the potential changes that I expect to do previously:

 | Research synthesis                       | Anticipated changes for Part III                                                |
 |------------------------------------------|---------------------------------------------------------------------------------|
 | The education rate visual may be misleading—it doesn’t include high school graduates. | Broaden the education rate definition to include high school graduates and adjust the visualization. |